Skip to main content

 Only one file is required:

-• plugin-name/.plugin/plugin.json: Plugin metadata
+• plugin-name/.plugin/plugin.json or plugin-name/.claude-plugin/plugin.json: Plugin metadata

 All other components are optional—include only what your plugin needs.